Date and oat slices are a traybake made with homemade date purée sandwiched between two layers of oat crumble.

 To make the date filling

-- Chop the dates, place in a pan with the sugar, vanilla essence and water and stir.
+- Chop the dates, place in a pan with the vanilla extract and water and stir.
 Simmer until the dates have softened and the mixture resembles pulp.
 Add more water if needed.
 Leave to cool.

 To make the crumble